Skulduggery Pleasant (novel)

 The story follows the characters Skulduggery Pleasant — a skeleton, sorcerer and detective — and his partner Stephanie Edgley, who also goes by Valkyrie Cain.
 They and their numerous magic-wielding allies try to prevent the necromancer Nefarian Serpine from unleashing a powerful weapon called The Sceptre of Ancients.
 The book was re-titled Sceptre Of The Ancients for the 2009 paperback release in the US and Canada.
 HarperCollins Audio also publishes the unabridged CD sets of the books read by Rupert Degas.

 It won the Red House Children's Book Award and the Hampshire Book Award in 2008.

-Warner Bros. considered creating a live-action film based on the book.
+Warner Bros. considered creating a live-action musical film based on the book, before Derek Landy bought back the rights.